jlikhuva/blog/posts/cancer_hallmarks.md

    1. Compromised negative feedback loops that are supposed to dampen growth signals

 By deregulating the framework that normal cells rely on in order to know when it is appropriate to proliferate, cancer cells are able to take matters growth and division into their own hands.
 This, obviously, is a revolt against the forces of tissue homeostasis.
 By not coordinating their decisions to grow and divide with their neighbors, cancer cells lead to a breakdown of homeostasis of cell number.
-This threatens normal tissue architecture and function.
+This breakdown threatens normal tissue architecture and function.

 #### Going Deeper